Facts and Figures: Ending Violence against Women

 - Between 40 and 50 per cent of women in European Union countries experience unwanted sexual advances, physical contact or other forms of sexual harassment at work .

-- In the United States, 83 per cent of girls aged 12 to 16 have experienced some form of sexual harassment in public schools .
+- In the United States, 83 per cent of girls in grades 8 through 11 (aged 12 to 16)have experienced some form of sexual harassment in public schools .

 - Women in urban areas are twice as likely as men to experience violence, particularly in developing countries .

-- In New Delhi, a 2010 study found that 66 per cent of women report experiencing sexual harassment between two and five times during the past year .
+- In New Delhi, a 2010 study found that 66 per cent of women reported experiencing sexual harassment between two and five times during the past year .

 - In the United States, 11.8 per cent of new HIV infections among women more than 20 years old during the previous year were attributed to intimate partner violence .